 - Can live over 100 years

-- Sunlight shines through skull, onto brain helping them navigate and know when to migrate
+- Sunlight shines through skull, onto brain helping it to navigate and know when to migrate

 Despite being marine animals, turtles need to breathe air and return to the surface regularly to take a breath (which they are able to hold for hours if needed).
 Their shells and large sizes make them slow growers, leaving them threatened as young hatchlings.